Welcome to RateCity's Personal Loans section

 Do you need extra cash in order to buy a car?
-A personal loan from an Australian lender could certainly help you afford the vehicle you’ve had your eye on, though many Australian lenders offer car loans with terms and conditions specifically for keeping car finance manageable and affordable.
+A personal loan from an Australian lender could certainly help you afford the vehicle you’ve had your eye on, though many Australian lenders offer car loans with terms and conditions structured specifically for providing affordable car finance.

-If you’re taking out a personal loan to consolidate your debts from multiple lenders into a single easy-to-manage repayment each month, remember that not every lender offers personal loans for debt consolidation – check the terms and conditions first.
+If you’re taking out a personal loan to consolidate your debts (including other personal loans) from multiple lenders into a single loan, with one easy-to-manage repayment each month, remember that not every lender offers refinance personal loans for debt consolidation – check the terms and conditions first.

 All about interest rates

-The interest rate is the percentage extra you’ll need to pay back to your Australian lender with each loan repayment.
-To find the best personal loans for you, searching for the lowest interest rates is usually a good place to start.
+The interest rate is the percentage of extra money you’ll need to pay back to your lender with each loan repayment.
+To find the best personal loans for you, searching for the lowest personal loan interest rates is usually a good place to start.

-If you’d prefer to keep your personal loan repayments stable from month to month for ease of budgeting, consider a fixed rate personal loan.
-By agreeing to pay a fixed amount of interest with each repayment over the lifetime of the loan, you can be confident that each month will bring you one step closer to getting your personal loan fully paid off, with no risk of repayments increasing due to interest rate rises.
-However, selecting this option could also mean missing out on savings in the event of interest rate cuts.
+If, for ease of budgeting, you’d prefer to keep your personal loan repayments stable from month to month, consider a fixed rate personal loan.
+By agreeing to pay a fixed amount of interest over the lifetime of the loan, you can be confident that each month will bring you one step closer to getting your personal loan fully paid off, with no risk of your repayments increasing due to interest rate rises.
+However, selecting this option could also mean potentially missing out on savings in the event of interest rate cuts.

 The interest on a variable rate personal loan could rise or fall depending on your lender, bringing your repayments up or down with it.
 While this could have you potentially saving some money if rates fall, you could also find yourself coming up short if the rates rise.
 Variable rate personal loans also tend to have more flexible payment terms than many fixed rate loans, providing you with more options for managing your finances.

 Of course, you won’t just be paying interest to your lender - there are often other assorted fees and charges as well.
-An Australian personal loan with a low interest rate that charges high fees may ultimately turn out more expensive than a personal loan with a higher interest rate and lower fees.
+When you compare personal loan rates, remember that an Australian personal loan with a low interest rate that charges high fees may ultimately turn out more expensive than a personal loan with a higher interest rate and lower fees.

-To give you a better idea of a personal loan’s total cost, check out its Comparison Rate, which combines its interest rate and standard charges into a single percentage.
+To give you a better idea of a personal loan’s total cost, and work out which options are the cheap loans, check out its Comparison Rate, which combines its interest rate and standard charges into a single percentage.

-Remember though that a loan’s Comparison Rate may not take its nonstandard fees and other costs into account, nor does it include any extra features or benefits that could help you further narrow down your shortlist of potential personal loan options.
+Remember though that a loan’s Comparison Rate may not take its nonstandard fees and other costs into account, nor any of the value-adding extra features or benefits that could help you further narrow down your shortlist of potential personal loan options.

 Extra repayment/early exit penalties

-One way to get your personal loan fully paid off sooner and to ultimately pay less in total interest over its lifetime is to make extra repayments when you have some money available, such as if you get a tax refund, or if a rate cut leaves you with some extra cash left over in your budget.
+One way to get your personal loan fully paid off sooner and ultimately pay less in total interest is to make extra repayments when you have some money available, such as when you get a tax refund, or if a rate cut leaves you with some extra cash left over in your budget.